Christopher Pike (Star Trek): Reception

 In 2012, IGN ranked the character Christoper Pike, as depicted in the original series and the 2009 film Star Trek, as the 23rd best character of the Star Trek universe.

 In 2017, The Washington Post ranked Pike as the sixth best captain of Star Trek, including the character's presentations in the Kelvin films (Bruce Greenwood) and the Star Trek pilot and original series (Jeffrey Hunter and Sean Kenney).

 In 2019, TV Guide called Captain Pike (played by Anson Mount) featured in Star Trek: Discovery a "fan favorite", also noting Pike's Number One (played by Rebecca Romijn).

 In 2019, due to his inclusion in Star Trek: Discovery's second season, Screen Rant ranked Anson Mount's Pike as the second best captain in Star Trek:

 This guy saw his future as a disfigured hunk of meat on a wheelchair, and yet he still pressed on.
 That's what we call bravery.

-Due to the popularity of Anson Mount and Ethan Peck's portrayals in Star Trek: Discovery of Pike and Spock, respectively, fans started a Change.org petition for CBS to commission a Pike spin-off, focusing on Pike and Spock's adventures aboard the Enterprise.
-As of November 2019, the petition had reached over 29,000 signatures.